EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 6. Always validate dependencies (blocked issues, sibling Tasks/User Stories, manual prerequisites).
 7. Always ensure the issue is in the correct iteration before starting.
 8. Always respect scope; escalate anything outside it.
+9. **CRITICAL**: Always work on ONE Task at a time.
+Never implement multiple Tasks without explicit developer approval.
+10. **CRITICAL**: Always prefix actions with "**[Task #X]**" so developer knows what you're working on.
+11. **CRITICAL**: Always add progress comments to the Task issue as you work, not just at the end.
-9. Always close issues only after explicit developer confirmation and status updates in the project.
+12. **CRITICAL**: Always close Task issues and update project status ONLY after developer confirmation.
-10. Always communicate next steps and rationale after completing work.
+13. Always communicate next steps and rationale after completing work.
-11. Always use `./gh` for GitHub CLI calls and keep command usage transparent.
+14. Always use `./gh` for GitHub CLI calls and keep command usage transparent.
-12. Never proceed when blocked, misaligned, out of scope, or missing manual prerequisites.
+15. Never proceed when blocked, misaligned, out of scope, or missing manual prerequisites.
-13. Never assume a Task is fully automated—always read ALL technical tasks and categorize each one.
+16. Never assume a Task is fully automated—always read ALL technical tasks and categorize each one.